-According to the LDS website Roger was born in 1330 which matches up well with the approximate date derived by extrapolating upwards from known birth dates of descendants assuming 30 years per generation, and downwards seven generations from Owen Gwynedd (b1097) to his wife Angharad, it seems highly probable that he was born in the first half of the fourteenth century.
+According to the LDS website Roger was born in 1330 which matches up well with the approximate date derived by extrapolating upwards from known birth dates of descendants assuming 30 years per generation, and downwards seven generations from Owen Gwynedd (b1097) to his wife Margaret, it seems highly probable that he was born in the first half of the fourteenth century.
 No written evidence has come to light to substantiate this date, in fact very little has been found other than that which appears on the published pedigrees of Gfs, Dwnn and Bernard Holland, and the HHE notes.
 There is general agreement that his son and heir was Robin Holland.
-In addition Gfs attributes to him a daughter Angharad who married Ieuan of Melai and Vronhaulog (Fronheulog) (Gfs p110.), this is confirmed by P C Bartrum.
+In addition Gfs attributes to him a daughter Angharad who married Ieuan of Melai and Vronhaulog (Fronheulog) (Gfs p110.), this is confirmed by P C Bartrum (PCB Holland 1).
 From this marriage they had a son Einion Vychan who married Angharad vch Gruffydd ap Cynfrig ap Bleddyn Llwyd of Hafodunas.
-The Wynne family of Melai and Maenen Abbey were direct descendants of the marriage between Roger Hoesgyn Holland and Angharad.
-(Gfs p 376)
+The Wynne family of Melai and Maenen Abbey were direct descendants of the marriage between Ieuan of Melai and Angharad.
+(Gfs p 376).

 It is noticeable that Roger and his decendants married into prominent Welsh families which enhanced their land holdings and status within the area.
 In St Asaph Cathedral there is a stone slab, shown left, with an heraldic shield bearing a lion rampant and three fleur de lis at one end and a greyhound chasing a hair at the other end, regrettably there is no inscription.
 This is described in a book entitled “Medieval Stone Carvings in North Wales” by Michael Powell Siddons.
 There is a plaque beside the slab which hypothesises that it is that of a member of the Holland family as it closely resembles the official Holland coat of arms.
 By comparing this slab with others in North Wales it is possible to date it as being from the mid 14th to early fifteenth century, this would coincide with the approximate death of Roger Hoesgyn Holland and so it is feasible that it could be a memorial to him.There is a similar slab in St John’s Church, Ysbyty Ifan commemorating Cwnrig ap Llwyarch which depicts a similar Lion rampant but with three roses and possibly two fleur de lis, this also has evidence of a hare being chased by a hound.
 There are two other slabs depicting a hound chased by a hare these being at Llanyblodwel and Valle Crucis Abbey.
 Pennant Melangell was the patron saint of the hair and there is a shrine to him in St Melangell's Church, Llangynog.
 As there is no obvious family connection between these four slabs it seems unlikely that it was a heraldic inscription; it most probably had some symbolic meaning connected to St Melangell.
 There is no doubt that Roger Hoesgyn Holland would have been a prominent person in Denbighshire at this time and it is feasible that he may have been interred at St Asaph Cathedral, however there is no way of proving this conclusively.